-Distr.
-GENERAL ECE/TRADE/C/WP.7/2009/17 18 August 2009 Original: ENGLISH ECONOMIC COMMISSION FOR EUROPE COMMITTEE ON TRADE Working Party on Agricultural Quality Standards Sixty-fifth session Geneva, 5-6 November 2009 Item 6(a) of the provisional agenda SPECIALIZED SECTION ON STANDARDIZATION OF DRY AND DRIED PRODUCE Revised Standard Layout for UNECE standards on dry and dried produce Note by the secretariat This text is submitted to the Working Party for approval as a revised Standard Layout.
-It is based on document ECE/TRADE/C/WP.7/2008/13, the text of which was agreed upon at the June 2009 session of the Specialized Section on Standardization of Dry and Dried Produce.
-This document is being issued pursuant to paragraph 5 of the Working Party's Terms of Reference.
-2009 STANDARD LAYOUT FOR UNECE STANDARDS ON DRY AND DRIED PRODUCE The Standard Layout is a guide to follow when developing or revising Standards.
+2020 STANDARD LAYOUT FOR UNECE STANDARDS ON DRY AND DRIED PRODUCE

+The present revised Standard Layout for UNECE Standards for Dry and Dried Produce is based on document ECE/TRADE/C/WP.7/2020/18, reviewed and adopted by the Working Party in 2020 (inter-sessional approval procedure).

+UNITED NATIONS New York and Geneva, 2020

+STANDARD LAYOUT FOR UNECE STANDARDS ON DRY AND DRIED PRODUCE - 2020

+Introduction

+The Standard Layout is a guide to follow when developing or revising standards.
 Due to various commodity characteristics not all sections of the Standard Layout may apply.
 It is permissible to use optional texts for those specific commodities.

-STANDARD LAYOUT FOR UNECE STANDARDS concerning the marketing and commercial quality control of DRY AND DRIED PRODUCE In the text, the following conventions are used:
+STANDARD LAYOUT FOR UNECE STANDARDS

+concerning the marketing and commercial quality control of

+DRY AND DRIED PRODUCE

+In the text, the following conventions are used:

-{ text }: For text which explains the use of the standard layout.
+{ text }: For text which explains the use of the Standard Layout.
 This text does not appear in the standard.